masteringmodernpayments/book/callbacks.md

 ## Handling Events

-The first thing we should do is handle a dispute.
-Dispute events fire when a customer initiates a chargeback, which if we get enough of Stripe will think about dropping our account.
+The first thing we should do is handle a dispute which fire when a customer initiates a chargeback, which if we get enough of Stripe will think about dropping our account.
 In response to a dispute we send an email to ourselves with all of the details.
 Disputes should be rare enough that we can deal with them individually just with an email:

 ```ruby